 Posted on 31st October, 2016 by Elle Brown

-What’s the place of audio in elearning?
+What’s the place of audio in eLearning?
 It can add human warmth.
 It can provide an authoritative voice.
 There are times when it is essential.

 But first, let’s play devil’s advocate and look at the advantages of text.
 It’s cheap.
 It’s easily updated.
 Changing a text file requires little in the way of technical knowledge or specialist tools.
-Changing one word on a piece of voiceover can involve getting the voiceover artist in, recording the new audio file, using specialist audio tools, getting the sound levels right and getting it programmed back into the original e-learning course.
+Changing one word on a piece of voiceover can involve getting the voiceover artist in, recording the new audio file, using specialist audio tools, getting the sound levels right and getting it programmed back into the original eLearning course.

-One of the great strengths of e-learning is that it allows learners to work at their own speed.
-Skillful readers understand and remember text by optimising their reading speed.
+One of the great strengths of eLearning is that it allows learners to work at their own speed.
+Skillful readers understand and remember text by optimizing their reading speed.
 They skip, reflect, repeat and pause to digest.
 This process is central to building new mental models and relating new knowledge to existing knowledge.
 Even with two fingers on the pause and back buttons, this is much more difficult to control with audio.

-So why use audio at all?
+So why use audio in eLearning at all?
 This blog looks at the pros and cons of audio, where it helps and where it hinders, and what clients and designers need to bear in mind when designing audio components.

 There are times when audio is essential to learning.
 Let’s take a few obvious examples:

 - Language learners need to hear how a native speaker pronounces the words and stresses the phrases.

 - Call center staff learning telephone skills need to hear how the conversation develops.

 - Doctors learning about the various types of heart murmurs need to hear them.

 - Musicians – and the list goes on.